Kalshi vs Polymarket — Side-by-Side for US Traders (Updated June 2026)

 Kalshi charges a fee on settlement (typically 7% of winnings for non-Pro users, reduced for active traders).
 Polymarket's fees are embedded in the AMM spread.
 For large trades, Kalshi can be more cost-efficient.

-Get Benny's cross-platform picks — free in your inbox daily
+Get The 7 Oracles' cross-platform picks — free in your inbox daily

 No spam.
 Unsubscribe anytime.